alchemist314/phpMWSLP/README.md

           <li>module_countries // Countries statistics</li>
         </ul>

-     The module described below is excluded from processing by default, since it is the most resource-intensive and is processed by a separate multi-threaded (multi-processor) script:
+     The module described above is excluded from processing by default, since it is the most resource-intensive and is processed by a separate multi-threaded (multi-processor) script:

         6. Run the file `app/scripts/parse_to_file.sh`
         (this script will launch 4 background processing threads for collecting Cities and Countries)